prolinkz/laravel/README.md

 ### Controllers
 Controllers are
-To create a controller . here we are creating PagesController controller to manage all pages
+- To create a controller . here we are creating PagesController controller to manage all pages.
+First create a Pages folder under View folder, open in cmd and write
 ```
 php artisan make:controller PagesController
 ```

-Now browse the project directory ** > app > Http > Controllers > here the PagesController.php will added **
+- Now browse the project directory ** > app > Http > Controllers > here the PagesController.php will added **
 Open this page, and write
 ```
 class PagesController extends Controller